MDiddle/elma-verifier/README.md

 # ELMA-verifier

-This Python module allows users to verify whether an organization number is valid and is set up to receive invoices through the EHF format by querying `https://anskaffelser.no/verktoy/veiledere/mottakere-i-elma`.
+This Python module allows users to verify whether an organization number is valid and is set up to receive invoices through the EHF format.

 ## Installation
 To install the `elma-verifier` package, simply use `pip`: